 Metamorphosis of “The Tales From The Omniverse”

 Over time, though, my vision for the “Tales From The Omniverse”, and how I wanted you to perceive them, shifted.
-While the essence of darkness and menace remained a central aspect of my storytelling, I've also introduced brighter elements into my stories.
-As light and dark intertwine, they reveal the complexities of the human experience in all its facets—and as I mentioned before, I’m guided by the principle of “characters first”.
-It’s through the lens of my characters that you can explore the rich tapestry of emotions, conflicts, and triumphs that shape my stories.
+My storytelling retains its core of darkness and menace but now incorporates brighter aspects.
+As light and dark intertwine, they reveal the complexities of the human experience in all its facets.
+And as I mentioned before, I’m guided by the principle of “characters first.”

 Recommended article